thomasabishop/eolas/zk/Mutations_with_Apollo_Client.md

 There's more going on with this resolver than the previous one.
 As is standard, we call the API using the `TrackAPI` class.
 However we don't just immediately return this when it executes.
-This is because the schema specifies that the retrun type `IncrementTrackViewsResponse` requires more than just the updated `Track`.
+This is because the schema specifies that the return type `IncrementTrackViewsResponse` requires more than just the updated `Track`.
 So we wait this and return it with the cluster of metadata about the mutation response (`code`, `success`, and `message`).